FrameworkComputer/linux-docs/easy-effects/README.md

 curl https://raw.githubusercontent.com/FrameworkComputer/linux-docs/main/easy-effects/Ubuntu-easy-effects-13-installer.sh | bash
 ```

 Then just load the profile by clicking the Load profile option as shown below.
+Yes, the image below shows FW16, but the image is merely a visual aid.
+It will reflect the apprpriate profile.

 ![image](https://raw.githubusercontent.com/FrameworkComputer/linux-docs/main/easy-effects/images/ubuntu-easy-effects.png)